 Grits are known for their southern comfort feel, but that usually comes with a whole lot of indulgent ingredients.
 This recipe keeps it light by using skim milk and two eggs combined with the healthy whole grain, so you can make a big batch for breakfast that’s hearty, filling, simple and will fill up everyone.

 Is there ever really a bad time for pizza?
-If you know you have some pie lovers coming into town, or just want to treat the children without weighing yourself down, this recipe is sure to be a crowd pleaser.
-Ten eggs, a quarter pound of chorizo, onion, grape tomatoes, and fruity options like mango and kiwi make this a healthy and filling morning treat.
+If you know you have some pie lovers coming into town, or just want to treat the children without weighing yourself down, this recipe is sure to be a crowd-pleaser.
+Eggs, sweet potato, Italian sausage, onion, broccoli, tomatoes, and plenty of seasoning make this a healthy and filling morning treat.